Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 “Roberts emerged as the pivotal member of the court in its most recent term, sometimes siding with his fellow conservatives to form a majority and sometimes with the court’s liberals.
 But his power depends on his being at the center of the court, with four justices more conservative and four more liberal,” writes Robert Barnes, our longtime Supreme Court beat reporter.
 “Thomas, 72, and Samuel A. Alito Jr., 70, consistently take positions more conservative than those of Roberts, who has shown he is more interested in preserving the court’s reputation as being above the partisan fray than in reaching the conservative outcomes he might personally favor.
 For instance, in the term just completed, Roberts joined liberals in striking down a restrictive abortion law in Louisiana.
 It was the first time he had voted against abortion restrictions, but he said the outcome of the case was dictated by the court’s decision just a few years ago on a similar law in Texas.
 But the rest of the court’s conservatives went the other way.”

 And then there is the Affordable Care Act.
-A week after the upcoming elections, the court is scheduled to hear oral arguments in the case brought by Republicans to invalidate the 2010 health care law.
-Roberts has twice saved the ACA in 5-4 rulings by joining Ginsburg.
+A week after the upcoming elections, the court is scheduled to hear oral arguments in the case brought by Republicans to invalidate the 2010 health-care law.
+Roberts has twice saved the ACA in 5-to-4 rulings by joining Ginsburg.
 The Trump administration is supporting the case to get rid of the law in its entirety, and a new Trump justice could deliver the decisive fifth vote to make that happen.

 Social media speed read

 Bill Clinton, who nominated Ginsburg to the court 27 years ago, said she “exceeded even my highest expectations.”
-His wife reflected on how she helped pave the way for a generation of other women in public service:
+Hillary Clinton reflected on how she helped pave the way for a generation of other women in public service:

 Other liberal women leaders also expressed heartache: